MaspTestTeam/TestAutomation/README.md

 If you get errors with the UI package, you can delete the entire package, it is there as an extra but not needed.

 If you start editing your scripts you can set up a GitHub repository on an account and push it there.

+If you are out of sync with the repo the fastest way to get going again would be to make a new project and clone the repo again.
+Just make sure you keep your accounts copied and saved somewhere else and can drag them back in once the new project has been initialised.